fadden/CiderPress2/WineNotes.md

  - If you're not still in the app configuration menu:
    - Ctrl+click the app icon, select "Show Package Contents".
-   - Open the "Contents" folder, and double-click "Wineskin".
+   - Open the "Contents" folder, and double-click "Configure".
  - Click "Winetricks".
  - Expand the "fonts" item, and click the checkbox next to "consolas" ("MS Consolas console font").